 Thankfully, snacks and drinks were allowed inside the convention with no rules or restrictions.
 After, a brief moment of waiting in the sun, I made my way through security and into the convention hall.

 The first panel didn’t begin until 11:00 a.m. so I had a little bit of time to find the correct room and get settled.
 As we waited for the session to begin I chatted with other attendees about recent interviews we had seen of popular K-pop artist press junkets.

 The K-pop Journalism session begins with Jeff Benjamin and his team came into the room full of energy.
 For those of you who are not familiar with Jeff’s work, he’s a Billboard K-pop columnist who lives in New York, N.Y.

 He has written articles for the last five years on K-pop for companies such as The New York Times, Rolling Stone and N.P.R.
 So when you read one of his stories you can feel his genuine passion and love for Korean music.

 Writing Rule: Be able to write about anything whether it’s a song of the day, idol groups, movie review or new music release.

-Knowledge of genre: Own the knowledge that you have an keep gaining knowledge as a fan and a writer.
+Knowledge of genre: Own the knowledge that you have and keep gaining knowledge as a fan and a writer.

-POV: Who do you want to speak to on your (blog, podcast, Youtube, and social media channels) and how can you make it accessible for someone who is not yet a fan of K-pop.
+POV: Who do you want to speak to on your blog, podcast, Youtube, and social media channels?
+Also, how can you make it accessible for someone who is not yet a fan of K-pop?